 The 2 most common risk factors for oral cancers are tobacco use — both smoking and using smokeless tobacco — and frequent alcohol use.
 Besides alcohol and tobacco, these are other risk factors for oral cancer:

 Prolonged sun exposure.
 This raises the risk for lip cancer.

 Advancing age.
 The risk increases after age 35.

 Gender.
 The risk is twice as great if you are a man.
-The American Cancer Society (ACS) says this increase in risk may be because men are more likely than women to drink and smoke.
+This may be because men are more likely than women to drink and smoke.

 Infection with HPV (human papillomavirus).

 Heavy drinking and smoking.
-The ACS says that the risk for oral cancer may be up to 100 times greater in people who drink or smoke heavily than in those who don't drink or smoke.
+The risk for oral cancer may be up to 100 times greater in people who drink or smoke heavily than in those who don't drink or smoke.

 3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR